aditi2005-byte/Trader-Sentiment-Analysis/README.md

 <br/>

 ## **Project Overview**
-Most market analyses stop at simple correlation charts.
-This project adopts a robust quantitative approach to evaluate how market sentiment (Fear/Greed) influences trader behavior on Hyperliquid:
+Most analyses stop at simple correlations, but here I tried to take a more structured approach to understand how market sentiment (Fear/Greed) affects trader behavior on Hyperliquid.

-1. **Data Engineering**: Resolving UTC epoch vs Daily timestamp misalignments, extracting lagging momentum, and classifying sentiment regime transitions.
+Data preparation: Fixed timestamp mismatches (UTC epoch vs daily data), created lag-based momentum features, and identified shifts between sentiment regimes.
-2. **Statistical Rigor**: Utilizing Mann-Whitney U tests to prove the counter-intuitive "Fear Premium".
+Statistical testing: Used the Mann–Whitney U test to check whether returns during Fear differ significantly, and to examine the idea of a “Fear premium.”
-3. **Machine Learning**: Deploying K-Means to discover organic Trader Archetypes, and Random Forest + SHAP values to predict next-day profitability.
+Modeling: Applied K-Means to group traders into behavior-based clusters, and used a Random Forest model with SHAP values to predict next-day profitability and interpret key drivers.
-4. **Validation**: Stress-testing actionable strategies through 1,000-path Monte Carlo simulations.
+Validation: Evaluated strategy robustness using Monte Carlo simulations (1,000 paths) to see how results hold under different scenarios.
 ---

 ## **Repository Structure**